PLP-MERN-Stack-Development/week-4-mern-integration-assignment-solomon-mash/README.md

 # 🙌 Contributing

-- You are welcomed To contribute:
+## To contribute:

-- Fork the repo
+1. Fork the repo

-- Create a branch (git checkout -b feature-name)
+2. Create a branch (git checkout -b feature-name)

-- Commit your changes
+3. Commit your changes

-- Open a pull request
+4. Open a pull request

 📄 License